 For now, she'll enjoy the rest of July at home, sleeping in, playing

-with our family, and spending time with Jane before she leaves.
+with our family and spending time with Jane before she leaves.

 But come August, she has a job lined up working at Barre3

-and will begin applying for schools in nursing.
+and will begin applying for nursing schools.

 Go, Claire, Go!!